JoeScottBoyle/joescottboyle.github.io/index.md

 ### Featured Work
-Just a holding space for recent things I'm excited about:
+A holding space for recent things I'm excited about:
 ##### Art: Gripping a Wet Rock.
 Exhibition and workshop at Mote102 Gallery, Edinburgh, now held within The University of Edinburgh Collection
 ##### Project: [Meadows, Memories, and Missing Layers](https://linktr.ee/seagrassSES)
 ##### Paper: [Bridging Land and Seascape Restoration for Ecoscape Recovery](https://rdcu.be/epSO1). *npj Ocean Sustainability*